Member Organizations

 The Law No. 162 of 2017 on Statutory Audit of Annual Financial Statements and Annual Consolidated Financial Statements which translates the EU Audit Directive, stipulates that all statutory audits are to be carried out in compliance with ISA as issued by the IAASB as translated by the Statutory Audit Public Oversight Authority (ASPAAS).
 In 2021, the ASPAAS delegated this authority to the Chamber of Financial Auditors of Romania (CAFR).

-In January 2023, CAFR reports that the 2020 IAASB Handbook, translated to Romanian was adopted by the ASPAAS along with quality management standards effective in the 2021 Handbook.
+In 2024, CAFR reports that the 2020 IAASB Handbook, translated to Romanian is adopted by the ASPAAS.
+CAFR has also translated the quality management standards effective in the 2021 Handbook, but the ASPAAS has not yet adopted the standards for application.

 Current Status: Adopted